How to Read My US Tax Return

 After we prepare your return, we will ask you to check it for accuracy.
-Of course we are not asking you to do our job and verify that tax positions were taken correctly.
+Of course, we are not asking you to do our job and verify that your tax positions were taken correctly.

-- Please review the first page of form 1040 to be sure there have not been any typos in your basic information (such as your name, address, social security number and tax filing status).
+- Please review the first page of Form 1040 to catch any possible typos in your basic information (e.g. your name, address, social security number, and tax filing status).

-- When reviewing your information, be sure to review the information listed for your spouse and children - names & Social Security numbers have to be written exactly as they are shown on the Social Security card.
+- When reviewing your information, make sure to review the information listed for your spouse and children; names and Social Security numbers have to be written exactly as they are shown on the Social Security card.